vwhope/news-scraper/README.md

  ```
  node server.js
   ```
-* in browser, navigate to "http://localhost:3000", you should see the news-scraper application
+* In browser, navigate to "http://localhost:3000", you should see the news-scraper application

 ![Home Page](public/images/newsScraper_main.jpg)